xiix0/scam/README.md

-For courage mounteth with occasion.
+How apt the poor are to be proud.
-		-- William Shakespeare, "King John"
+		-- William Shakespeare, "Twelfth-Night"